Lynch Fragments: Post-1978: Full return to series, new global inspirations

-Since restarting the series in 1978, Edwards continued to produce new Lynch Fragments sculptures throughout his career.
+After restarting the series in 1978, Edwards continued to produce new Lynch Fragments sculptures throughout his career.
 The series included more than 300 sculptures as of 2024.
-Edwards said he sometimes spends months, weeks, or years slowly adding elements to a work before considering it finished, a process he described as "organic", saying "It was like they grew rather than they were made".
+Edwards said he sometimes spent months, weeks, or years slowly adding elements to a work before considering it finished, a process he described as "organic", saying "It was like they grew rather than they were made".
 The pieces in the series are among Edwards's best-known and most celebrated, and have been cited by several authors as his breakthrough or signature works.
 (Note: The series has been cited as Edwards's breakthrough, signature, most celebrated, or most notable body of work by a range of writers, among them William Zimmer in The New York Times, Tim Keane in Hyperallergic, Nancy Gilson in The Columbus Dispatch, Frances Colpitt in CAA.reviews, Sampada Aranke in Art Journal, and Harmon Siegel in Artforum.
 Writing in 2024 in Sculpture magazine, critic Michael Brenson described the series as "now mythical".)
 Edwards himself spoke in 1993 about the importance of the series to his overall career, saying: "The Lynch Fragments have changed my life.
 They made this life of thirty years as a sculptor.
 They are the core to all the work.
 If anybody ever knows I lived, this is going to be why."